 How would a code of ethics be enforced?

-The Supreme Court didn’t have a formal code of ethics until last year, when the justices adopted one in the face of sustained criticism over undisclosed trips and gifts from wealthy benefactors to some justices, including Clarence Thomas.
+The Supreme Court didn’t have a formal code of ethics until last year, when the justices adopted one in the face of sustained criticism over undisclosed trips and gifts from wealthy benefactors to some justices, like Clarence Thomas.

 It still lacks a means of enforcement — something Biden says is “common sense.”
 Members of Congress, for example, generally can’t accept gifts worth more than $50.